Immigration to Singapore: Early immigration

 Early population figures show that, for a long period of time, the growth of population in Singapore was fuelled by immigration that started soon after Stamford Raffles landed in Singapore in 1819.
 The founding of colonial Singapore as a free port led to a rapid influx of people, initially mostly Malays, quickly followed by Chinese.
-It was estimated that when Raffles arrived in Singapore in January 1819, Singapore had about 120 Malays, 30 Chinese and some local tribes such as the Orang Laut.
+It was estimated that when Raffles arrived in Singapore in January 1819, Singapore had about 120 Malays, 30 Chinese and some indigenous Orang Laut tribe members.
 Another estimate put the total population of Singapore at 1,000, mostly of various local tribes.
 By 1821, the population was estimated to have increased to 4,724 Malays and 1,150 Chinese.
 Javanese, Bugis and Balinese also began to arrive.
 In the first census of 1824, out of the 10,683 total, 6,505 were Malays and Bugis constituting over 60% of the population.
 The total population of Singapore then increased to 16,000 by 1829, 26,000 five years later, and 60,000 by the beginning of 1850.

 Chinese migrants started to enter Singapore from the Straits area and southern China to trade just months after it became a British settlement.
 Later migrant workers from China would also increase considerably to work on the pepper and gambier plantations, with 11,000 recorded in one year.
 Indian migrants also arrived, mostly from Bengal and the Coromandel Coast.
 Singapore became one of the entry and dispersal points for a large number of Chinese and Indian migrants who came to work in the plantations and mines of the Straits Settlements, some of whom then settled in Singapore after their contracts ended.
 By 1860, the total population had reached around 90,000, of these 50,000 were Chinese, and 2,445 Europeans and Eurasians.
 The first thorough census in Singapore was undertaken in 1871, and it showed that Chinese were the largest ethnic group at 57.6%.
 In 1901, the total population of Singapore was 228,555, with 15.8% Malays, 71.8% Chinese, 7.8% Indians, and 3.5% Europeans and Eurasians.
 The Chinese population of Singapore has stayed at over 70% of the total ever since.